yonch/rc-hashmap-dev/docs/tokens.md

 - Token: a zero-sized, non-cloneable proof that one unit was acquired.
 It is lifetime-bound to the Count value that minted it, and its Drop panics to catch unbalanced flows.
 The only valid disposal is passing it to Count::put.

 Why the type system helps
-- Origin binding: Token<'a, C> uses two markers to separate lifetime from the counter type: `PhantomData<&'a ()>` tracks the lifetime, and `PhantomData<*const C>` brands the token to the counter type without requiring `C: 'a`.
-This avoids imposing lifetime bounds on `C` while preserving the brand so a token can only be returned to the same counter value.
+- Origin binding (type-level only): Token<'a, C> uses two markers to separate lifetime from the counter type: `PhantomData<&'a ()>` tracks the lifetime, and `PhantomData<*const C>` brands the token to the counter type without requiring `C: 'a`.
+This branding is to the counter type, not to a specific counter instance; it does not prevent returning a token to a different instance of the same counter type.
+Higher-level APIs are responsible for pairing tokens with their originating instance.
 - Linearity and balance: Token does not implement Copy or Clone, so it cannot be duplicated.
 Each `get` yields exactly one Token that must be consumed by exactly one `put`.
 Dropping a Token instead of returning it panics, catching unbalanced flows.
 - Zero cost: Tokens are ZSTs; they add no runtime footprint and no allocation.
 The only costs are the underlying counter operations.